 Children and young people with special educational needs often have a unique knowledge of their own needs and their views about what sort of help they would like.
-They will be encouraged to contribute to the assessment of their needs, the review and transition process via the parent section on the Pupil Plan and on-going communication with the class teacher and SENDCo.
+They will be encouraged to contribute to the assessment of their needs, the review and transition process via the One Page Profile and on-going communication with the class teacher and SENDCo.